quacksouls/lyf/doc/organize.md

 Pass a function to the `.forEach()` method.
 The function should accept one argument, i.e. a set element, and does whatever it needs to in order to process the given element.
-The script below demonstates both techniques for walking over each element of a set.
+The script below demonstrates both techniques for walking over each element of a set.

 ```js
 /**